ycm-core/YouCompleteMe/README.md

 Once the modifications have been made, the quickfix list (see `:help quickfix`) is opened and populated with the locations of all modifications.
 This can be used to review all automatic changes made.
 Typically, use the `CTRL-W
 <enter>` combination to open the selected file in a new split.
+It is possible
+to customize how the quickfix window is opened by using [the `YcmQuickFixOpened` autocommand](#the-ycmquickfixopened-autocommand).

 The buffers are *not* saved automatically.
 That is, you must save the modified buffers manually after reviewing the changes from the quickfix list.
 Changes